 4) Research Local Dining Customs

 Food is a language all of us share, so if you don’t have time to research anything else, take a moment to whet your appetite and learn what you will be eating.
 Almost everywhere you visit has a specialty regional cuisine.
-Make the most of your trip by look up what is most popular at your destination and enjoying authentic offerings during your trip.
+Make the most of your travels by looking up what cuisine is most popular at your destination.
+The more cliche the better!

 You will also want to know about the local dining etiquette.
 Are tips expected (like in the USA), included (like in Europe) or unwanted (like in Japan)?
 Knowing this information will make it easier to navigate the cultural landscape of a new place.